mclaughlin-ryan/rmclaughlin4.github.io/README.md

   <img src="retina OCT GUI error radius thickness map.png" width="650px" height="350px">
 </p>

-This shows the retinal OCT image on the left and a layer thickness map on the right along with a segmentation correction feature shown.
+This shows the retinal OCT image on the left and a layer thickness map on the right along with a segmentation correction feature.
 The correction feature allows the user to choose a point on the retinal image where the segmentation is in error and correct outward from that point at a particular radial distance, as shown on the thickness map.
 The thickness map, showing a straight-on view of the retina, illustrates the thickness, or number of pixels, in a retinal layer.
 Brighter shades indicate thicker areas and darker shades indicate thinner areas.

 <p align="center">
   <img src="retina OCT GUI drawing tool average pixel value map.png" width="650px" height="345px">